-As an internationally active company with a procurement volume of approx. EUR 160 million in 2020, Gigaset also bears responsibility for the environment and social welfare in its supply chain.
+As an internationally active company with a procurement volume of approx. EUR 194 million in 2022, Gigaset also bears responsibility for the environment and social welfare in its supply chain.
 Gigaset's Business Conduct Guidelines require its suppliers to accept the rules set forth therein and comply with all applicable laws and regulations.
 As part of its supplier strategy, therefore, Gigaset's suppliers must meet these requirements for corporate and social responsibility.
 Accordingly, this supplier strategy is an integral part of the procurement strategy for all procurement departments.
-The procurement strategy is updated every year, including in the 2020 financial year, and adopted with the cross-functional involvement of the Management.
+The procurement strategy is updated every year, including in the 2022 financial year, and adopted with the cross-functional involvement of the Management.

-Employees who enter into contracts with suppliers must ensure the proper observance of this fundamental responsibility for people and the environment by means of appropriate contractual clauses.
+Employees who enter into contracts with suppliers must ensure by means of appropriate contractual clauses that sustainability aspects has been accepted on principle in a reasonable manner.

 In addition, preference is given to suppliers with a globally certified quality and environmental management-system that also demonstrably meets our requirements for corporate and social responsibility.
-Gigaset conducts periodic, random audits of suppliers on regular visits to determine whether these requirements are known and followed.
+Gigaset conducts periodic, random audits of suppliers to determine whether these requirements are known and followed.
 When these audits uncover improvement potentials, the supplier in question is required to promptly implement them.
 When violations of the contractually stipulated social or ecological requirements are discovered, Gigaset reserves the right to impose appropriate penalties up to and including contract termination.
 To date, however, such measures have not been necessary.
 Thus, it has been shown that the supplier strategy in effect for many years has produced the successful result that no significant violations have been discovered.